ajaykarwal/ajaykarwal-v6/_pages/about/about.md

 I am a **user interface designer** and **front-end developer** with over 13 years experience in branding, design and development focusing on pixel-perfect interfaces built with clean readable code.
 Husband, father and an avid reader of the internet—this is my home.

-I'm currently working as **Senior UI Developer** at <a href="http://www.heathwallace.com" target="_blank" title="HeathWallace - Digital solutions for global brands">HeathWallace</a>, where I am shaping the front-end development standards applied across our client projects.
+I'm currently working as **Senior UI Developer** at <a href="http://www.heathwallace.com" target="_blank" title="HeathWallace - Digital solutions for global brands">HeathWallace</a>, a digital agency based in Reading, UK.
 Aside from that, you'll find me <a href="http://www.twitter.com/ajaykarwal" target="_blank" title="Follow me on Twitter">tweeting my thoughts</a> or buried in a <a href="https://www.goodreads.com/ajaykarwal" target="_blank" title="My Goodreads profile">good book</a>.

 To discuss your requirements or just to connect please [get in touch]({{ site.baseurl }}/contact/ "Get in touch").